evance-14/phase-1-project/README.md

 ## Project Description

 Today I will be building an app for Cocktail.
-I will be using a public API  from CocktailDB and building the frontend part for the app,using HTML, CSS, and JavaScript which will communicate with a public API.
+I will be using a public API  from CocktaildB and building the front-end part for the app,using HTML, CSS, and JavaScript which will communicate with a public API.

 # SetUp Instruction
 1. clone the repository(git clone (git url)